UQ-PAC/BASIL/readme.md

 This runs a collection of the samples, checking that the correct number of errors are produced and that these occur on the corect line numbers.

+### Manually executing boogie files

+It can be helpful to manually run boogie files.
+For example, to make manual edits to the generated boogie file (`boogie_out.bpl`) for debugging purposes or to run one of the sample output files.
+To do this run

+`boogie boogie.bpl`

+where `boogie.bpl` is the name of the boogie file.

 ### Notes about SBT